l-zhenyi/CITS3403Project_Group1_Sem1_2025/README.md

 ```
 python run.py
 ```
-By default, the application runs on http://127.0.0.1:5000.
+By default, the application runs on port 5000.
 Check your console output for the exact URL.

 #### To deactivate the virtual environment, enter:
 ```